How is Zeffy free?

 5. Promote your penny social event

-The best way to ensure maximum participation is to leverage multiple marketing channels to promote your penny socials.
+The best way to ensure maximum participation is to use multiple marketing channels to promote your penny social.
 For the widest reach, prioritize the following channels:

 6. Sell admission or raffle tickets